 “It was a great week in Casper, and I couldn’t be more proud of the team’s hard work and resilience,” Wagner said.
 “It’s been a privilege to represent Texas A&M at this level.
 I cherish the memories of each season during my tenure as rodeo coach.”

-The rodeo team’s incoming coach, Roger Hanagriff, Ph.D., who will also serve as a lecturer in the Department of Animal Science, said he was proud of the team’s tenacity and focus to get through the long week of competition to secure the national titles after the final go-round on June 15.
+The rodeo team’s incoming coach, Roger Hanagriff, Ph.D., who will also serve as an instructional associate professor in the Department of Animal Science, said he was proud of the team’s tenacity and focus to get through the long week of competition to secure the national titles after the final go-round on June 15.

 “With competition spread over six days, it’s easy to lose focus and energy,” Hanagriff said.
 “But none of our students lost any of that.
 They represented us well all week and brought back national ranking titles that mean a lot to our team and university.”